 Alternatives Screening Strategy: Publish alternatives screening results for public review and comment.

-- Describe the screening process and criteria. - Publish draft screening results. - Encourage input from all stakeholders, engagement in the process, and commenting during the official comment periods.
+- Describe the screening process and criteria. - Publish a draft, a final, and an addendum to the screening results. - Encourage input from all stakeholders, engagement in the process, and commenting during the official comment periods (draft alternatives screening).